 All entrepreneurs, and especially first-time founders, will at some point in their journey of building a business need advice - even if they don’t yet know they need it.
 It may be advice for a very specific pain point or a guiding hand from someone who has been through a similar journey before them.
 This is where startup advisors come in handy.

-But some advisors, particularly those that help out founders continuously throughout the company-building process, want to see something in return - usually in the form of equity.
+But some advisors, particularly those that help out business owners continuously throughout the company-building process, want to see something in return - usually in the form of equity.
 Of course, onboarding a new shareholder to the cap table can be complicated, with many details needing to be hashed out.
 This is where the ‘FAST’ enters the picture.

 The Founder Advisor Standard Template (FAST) is a boilerplate agreement between a company and their advisor.
 Here, the advisor offers their mentorship in return for the right to obtain shares of the business in the future.
 Importantly, this agreement makes the advisor an external consultant, not an employee and there are no salary or cash bonuses attached to their services.